-This Global Programme focuses on the fiscal preconditions and financing mechanisms for national governments to mobilise investment in sustainable urban infrastructure at scale.
+This Global Programme focused on the fiscal preconditions and financing mechanisms for national governments to mobilise investment in sustainable urban infrastructure at scale.

 Creating compact, connected and clean cities could increase economic productivity, improve public health and cut greenhouse emissions.
 Realising this opportunity depends on funding sustainable urban infrastructure including in buildings, energy, transport, sanitation and water.
-Today, the financing gap exceeds US$1 trillion a year.
+As of 2021, the financing gap exceeded US$1 trillion a year.

-The team have already published pioneering papers considering how national economic decision-makers – such as heads of state and finance ministers – can expand the resource envelope and manage liabilities.
-Where there are robust fiscal underpinnings, this work identifies key instruments to crowd in private finance for low-carbon, climate-resilient projects.
-Next, they are working with national governments in China and Mexico to appraise national policy options to fund and finance compact, connected, clean cities.
+The team published pioneering papers considering how national economic decision-makers – such as heads of state and finance ministers – could expand the resource envelope and manage liabilities.
+Where there are robust fiscal underpinnings, this work identified key instruments to crowd in private finance for low-carbon, climate-resilient projects.
+They also worked with national governments in China and Mexico to appraise national policy options to fund and finance compact, connected, clean cities.